Writing is a hobby which I have picked up again after being away from it for four decades actually, while I was busy with a career.

-The Type of Laminate Floor You Have Will Decide How You Remove It
+Removal Depends on the Type of Laminate Floor You Have

-- Laminate flooring is synthetic flooring that has a number of layers, which are fused together by lamination.
+Laminate flooring is synthetic flooring that has a number of layers that are fused together by lamination.
 The bottom layer may be fiberboard or other material on which another layer is glued with resin.
 A clear protective layer of melamine completes the top finish.
 These boards are available in fixed lengths and can be glued to each other, or they will have a tongue and groove arrangement to join them to each other.
 Glue backing is rare, though not unknown.

 Preparing the Floor for a New Material